MrRooni/homekitbuilds/_posts/2021-05-08-ecobee4-smartthermostat-with-voice-control.md

 Over the last few years the ecobee has been a really nice thermostat for our forced air heating and cooling system.
 Even though it’s a learning thermostat, we ended up just setting a set schedule for the week with a slightly modified one for the weekends.
 One aspect that has worked incredibly well, though, is the ability to have the thermostat reduce our energy usage when we’re out of the house and then resume our schedule when we return.
 This was the problem I really wanted to solve with a smart thermostat and the ecobee does it perfectly.

-Another aspect that’s been a nice touch has been the service and filter reminders.
+Another aspect that I appreciate are the service and filter reminders.
 Once per year I will get a notification that it’s time to have my HVAC (heating, ventilation, and cooling) equipment serviced.
 More frequently I receive notifications to replace my furnace’s air filter.
 Knowing that the filter reminders happen based on usage and not just a set schedule means that I’m not always replacing filters that haven’t seen much use.

 ecobee (the company) has been pushing out consistent updates to both its app and the thermostat itself which have delivered some new features like eco+ which is actually five features in one: